-This is where I keep tracks of the books I’ve read with a few lines on what I thought about the book and whether I’d recommend this to someone(probably you?) or not.
+This is where I keep track of the books I’ve read with a short description on what you can expect out of it:

 Can’t Hurt Me by David Goggins